rosell-dk/webp-convert/README.md

 ## WebP on demand
 The library can be used to create a *WebP On Demand* solution, which automatically serves WebP images instead of jpeg/pngs for browsers that supports WebP.
-Setting that up is described in the docs.
-To set this up, follow the instructions in [docs/webp-on-demand/webp-on-demand.md](https://github.com/rosell-dk/webp-convert/blob/master/docs/webp-on-demand/webp-on-demand.md)
+To set this up is described  [in this tutorial](https://github.com/rosell-dk/webp-convert/blob/master/docs/webp-on-demand/webp-on-demand.md)

 ## WebP Convert in the wild